tacman/mailtrap/sfcasts/email-event-webhook.md

 In Mailtrap, when we send emails in production, remember that we can check each email: was it sent, delivered, opened, bounced (which is important!) and more.
-Mailtrap lets us set a webhook URL so it can to send info about these events to *to* us.
+Mailtrap lets us set a webhook URL so it can send info about these events *to* us.

-As a bonus, we get to discover *two* new Symfony commponents!
+As a bonus, we get to discover *two* new Symfony components!
 Find your terminal and install them:

 ```terminal